Voting with a Criminal Record in Georgia

-GJP believes that regaining one’s right to vote is a critical part of the reentry process and works to ensure Georgians with a criminal record know their voting rights.
+GJP believes that regaining one’s right to vote is a critical part of the reentry process and works to ensure Georgians who have a conviction record know their voting rights.

 You CAN VOTE in Georgia if: